A physiotherapist trained in concussion management looks to identify and provide management techniques in the following ways:

 Examination and treatment of the neck and thoracic spine

-Pain, stiffness and headaches can come from irritation to the neck and upper back.
-Treatment may include manual therapy, dry needling, acupuncture, therapeutic exercise and electrothermal modalities to these areas.
+Pain, stiffness and headaches can result from neck and upper back irritation.
+Treatment may include manual therapy, dry needling, acupuncture, therapeutic exercise and electrothermal modalities for these areas.

 Vestibular rehabilitation

 Some people can experience dizziness and balance issues.
-Specific exercises and management strategies can be provided to allow the vestibular system to adapt and return to normal functioning.
+Therapists can provide specific exercises and management strategies to allow the vestibular system to adapt and return to normal functioning.

 Early vision rehabilitation

 Some people can experience an altered depth of vision and the ability to track objects.
-Targeted exercises can be prescribed to train the eyes to move accurately while maintaining attention and focus with or without moving the head.
+Optical professionals can prescribe targeted exercises to train the eyes to move correctly while maintaining attention and focus with or without moving the head.

 Autonomic dysregulation

-An individualized, symptom-limited aerobic exercise program is recommended for those clients with persistent abnormal symptoms related to unconscious bodily functions such as blood pressure, breathing and heart rate.
+We recommend an individualized, symptom-limited aerobic exercise program for those clients with persistent abnormal symptoms related to unconscious bodily functions such as blood pressure, breathing and heart rate.

 Cognitive functioning

 Some people experience difficulty with their memory, concentration and focus.
-Exercises can be prescribed to help the brain to adapt, leading to improvement in these areas.
+Professionals can prescribe exercises to help the brain to adapt, leading to improvement in these areas.

 Other education and management strategies